PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 to do that it needs to be clearer.
 The article feels like a labour of love, and I think if the labour is made a little clearer others will love it and engage with it rather than being unable to understand it fully.

+> This is a fair point -- I have added a number of references throughout, and now start with a discussion that is grounded in ecology (networks, then the parallels with SDMs, then switching into machine learning).
+Following the revisions to the code, the text has been updated in ways that I think will clarify what exactly has been done.

 More broadly, I encourage the author to introduce a broader, more engaging opening that bring in the motivation for the work (see R3's comments on this in